MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-time-entry.md

 > [!Note]
 > This functionality is available in early access as of February 3, 2020.
 For more information, visit [this article on opting into early access features](https://docs.microsoft.com/power-platform/admin/opt-in-early-access-updates).

 Time entry capabilities help field service organizations better track the time that technicians spend during work orders and other scenarios.
-By capturing costs from approved time entries, organizations can drive more accurate accounting practices and profit-loss calculations.

 Time entries are useful for:

 - reporting
 - understanding utilization
 - billing and invoicing for service

 > [!Note]
-> Field Service time entry aligns with Dynamics 365 Project Service Automation to capture time entries into the same entity that Project Service Automation has always used for consistent capture, regardless of whether your organization uses Field Service, Project Service Automation, or both.
+> Field Service time entry utilizes the same entity that Project Service Automation has always used.
+This creates a consistent time capture process, regardless of whether your organization uses Field Service, Project Service Automation, or both.

 There are three ways time entries are created in Dynamics 365 Field Service: